FIT-FIKS/web/CONTRIBUTING.md

 ```

 #### Scope
 The scope of the commit.
+Optional, but recommended.
 ```text
 model - changes regarding database models or their derivatives database - changes to the database logic